tuankietle6868/hunter-tickets/docs/google-forms-dom.md

 `tests/fixtures/google-form-sample.html` is a sanitised, minimal DOM snapshot of the relevant structure. `tests/fixtures/google-forms-mock.html` is the compact T3.1-derived mock used by the adapter's jsdom unit test.
+`tests/fixtures/google-forms-mock-changed-dom.html` deliberately breaks the direct-child relationship and verifies the safe unsupported-DOM fallback.
-Both contain only structural markup, never a live form URL or respondent data.
+All fixtures contain only structural markup, never a live form URL or respondent data.

 ```html
 <div role="list">